-By 2020, more than 90% of new cars will transmit real-time repair information wirelessly, and independent repair shops will have limited or no access.
+More than 90% of new cars transmit real-time repair information wirelessly, and independent repair shops will soon have limited or no access.

-Vehicle manufacturers are increasingly restricting access to car data.
+Vehicle manufacturers are increasingly restricting access to car information.
 This means car owners are steered toward more expensive dealer repair options.
-It’s your car -- shouldn’t it be your right to access the info you need to repair it without having to pay high prices at the dealer?
+It’s your car -- shouldn’t it be your right to access the information you need to repair it without having to pay high prices at the dealer?

 Massachusetts voters voted 86% in 2012 to require car companies to make available repair information and diagnostics.
 But now big auto is using the next generation of wireless technology to get around the law and shut out independent repair shops.
 That’s not what we voted for.

 It's your car, you paid for it.
 You should get it fixed where you want.

 This proposed law would require that motor vehicle owners and independent repair facilities be provided with expanded access to mechanical data related to vehicle maintenance and repair.